hapax/hapax.github.io/assets/alien-maths.md

 different will have *incommensurable* experiences.
 (This is like the claim made by lingustic relativists that some things are untranslatable.)
+The weak version replaces "determines" with "influences", holding onto the direction of influence.

 #### The inner life of bats